TnTech-ECE/F25_Team6_SpaceWeatherStation/Documentation/ReadMe.md

-# What should be in the documentation folder
+# Documentation

+This directory contains all final design artifacts, analysis, and supporting materials for the Personal Space Weather Station project.
+The goal of this documentation is to ensure that the system can be fully understood, evaluated, and reproduced by another user.

+Engineering design requires analysis and validation to reduce risk and ensure functionality.
+The materials provided here demonstrate the design process, system performance, and implementation details.

+---

 ## Signoffs

-An important part of engineering is analysis.
-Designs must be analyzed to show that the subsystem is **likely** to function (sometimes things still don't work).
-This reduces the overall risk that a client or firm will have wasted money on a solution that was destined to fail.
-For information about what must be included in each signof file, refer to the readme file in the signoff directory.

-A signoff must be completed and approved for each subsystem before the components for the subsystem may be ordered.
-Each of the signoff documents should be an appropriately named markdown file in the signoff directory.
+Signoff documents were completed for each subsystem prior to component selection and ordering.
+These documents summarize the analysis performed to verify that each subsystem design was likely to function as intended.

+- Location: `Documentation/Signoffs/`
+- Format: Markdown (`.md`)

+---

-## Final set of prints (final design artifacts)
+## Final Design Artifacts

-All schematics and artifacts should be in an appropriate file type.
+All schematics and design files are included in appropriate formats to support replication and modification.

+---

-### 3D Models
+## 3D Models

-Required format:
+- Location: `Documentation/3D Models/`
-- .stl
+- Format: `.stl`

-3D models should be stored in the proper file type to facilitate editing, viewing, and printing.
-The best filetype for this is .stl, so all 3d models should be pushed to the repo as stl files.
-Stl files can be converted to solidworks models or autocad 3d models as necessary, can be 3d printed easily, and are 3d viewable natively in github.
-File (Documentation/3D Models)

-Every constructed system of the project must have a complete (buildable) 3d model schematic.
+3D models are provided for all constructed components of the system.
+These models are suitable for viewing, editing, and 3D printing.

+---

+## Electrical Documentation

 ### Wiring Schematics

-Required software:
-- autocad or autocad electrical

-For wiring schematics, use autocad or autocad electrical.
-All the source files must be included in the github repo along with pdf versions of all schematics.
-File (Documentation/Electrical/Schematics/Sources)

-Every electrical system must have a complete (buildable) pdf circuit schematic.
-File (Documentation/Electrical/Schematics)

-Autocad is freely available to students with versions for mac, windows, and linux.
+- Location:
+  - PDFs: `Documentation/Electrical/Schematics/`
+  - Source Files: `Documentation/Electrical/Schematics/Sources/`

+Wiring schematics are provided in both PDF format for readability and source format for modification.
+These schematics represent complete, buildable electrical systems.

+---

-#### PCB files
+### PCB Files

-Required Software:
+- Location:
+  - Source Files: `Documentation/Electrical/PCB/Sources/`
+  - Gerbers: `Documentation/Electrical/PCB/`

+All PCB designs were created using KiCad.
+This directory includes all source files required to modify the design, along with Gerber files required for manufacturing.

+---

+## Bill of Materials (BOM)

-- kicad
+- Location: `Documentation/BOM/`

-KiCad should be used for all PCB design.
-All source files must be deposited in the repo.
-File (Documentation/Electrical/PCB/Sources)

-Along with the source files, a complete set of gerber files for each PCB must also be included in the repo.
-These should be included in a folder called gerber files.
-File (Documentation/Electrical/PCB)

-kiCad is a free and open source software.

-## Final BOM

-The final version of the BOM should be uploaded as a pdf output of the excel BOM file.
-The excel BOM file should also be included.
+The final BOM is provided as both an Excel file and a PDF export.
+It includes all components required to build the system.

+---

 ## Datasheet

+- Location: `Documentation/Datasheet/`

-This must give all the information necessary for other systems to interface with your project in the intended manner.
-This must include the power expectations, interfacing, and compliance.
+The datasheet provides all information necessary for external systems to interface with this project.
+This includes:

-This must also include the results from all experimentation and the interpretation of the results.
+- Power requirements
+- System interfaces
+- Operational characteristics
+- Summary and interpretation of experimental results

+---

+## Project Poster

+- Location: `Documentation/Poster/`

-## The project poster
+The final project poster used for presentation is included.

-Include the project poster

-## Detailed photos of the project
+---

+## Images

+- Location: `Documentation/Images/`

-Include a folder of a set of detailed photos of the project.
-File (Documentation/Images)
+This folder contains detailed photos of the system, including:

-## Any additional documents that are appropriate to include

-If there are additional items that are important to understanding and working on or with the project, include them as well.
+- Assembled system
+- PCB
+- Field deployment setup
+- Subsystems

+---

+## Additional Documentation

+Any additional materials relevant to understanding or extending the project are included in this directory.

+---

+## Summary

+This documentation is intended to provide a complete and organized record of the project, enabling replication, evaluation, and future development.